pjotrp/heyu-run/README.md

 ## Design

 The heyu-run program gets invoked by the user, and also regularly by a CRON job.
-In cron exec mode it reads the timed command queue, and updates the electrical appliances by writing a shell script, which in turn invokes heyu.
+In CRON exec mode it reads the timed command queue, and updates the electrical appliances by writing a shell script, which in turn invokes heyu.
 The queue and state machine are maintained in JSON files on disk.
 The state machine is simple - appliances are 'on' or